Disputes: REALTORS®/ Commissions

 Disputed amount must be a minimum of $1,000.00, and Principal Brokers must participate in the process (unless the disputants are or were affiliated with the same firm, which would constitute a voluntary arbitration).
 The Request and Agreement to Arbitrate must be filed within 180 days after closing, if any, or within 180 days after the facts constituting the arbitrable matter could have been known in the exercise of reasonable diligence.
 Mediation of the matter may also be requested; however requesting mediation has no bearing on the 180-day time frame requirement for arbitration.

-Contact your local Association/Board to request REALTOR® Arbitration or more information, or contact OAR’s Professional Standards Administrator.
+Contact your local Association/Board to request REALTOR® Arbitration or more information, or contact the Oregon REALTORS® Professional Standards Administrator.